fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 we will just make a backlog item and promise to look at it later.
 As you can guess, that part rarely happens.
 You can do the same here.

-## How can developers cultivate the mindset of a senior engineer?
+## How Can Developers Cultivate The Mindset Of A Senior Engineer?

 It is a bit like growing up if you ask me.
 You start by just playing with code, trying to make it work.
 You keep messing up over and over,